 “Abnormal lipid metabolism is a hallmark of tumorigenesis.
 Hence, the alterations of metabolism enhance the development of hepatocellular carcinoma (HCC)…Therapeutically, aspirin is potentially available for HCC through controlling abnormal lipid metabolism.”

-You can see why aspirin is so frightening.
-For starters, if enough people were convinced of its protective ability in relation to cancer, that could go a long way towards destroying – or at least damaging – the extremely popular myth which states that ‘modern science’ is always moving forward towards greater understanding of the causes and treatments of serious illness.
+You can see why aspirin is threatening.
+For starters, if enough people were convinced of its protective ability in relation to cancer, that could damage the popular myth which states that ‘modern science’ is always moving forward in the direction of greater understanding of the causes and treatments of serious illness.

 “…salicylate…exhibit anti-tumor activity against…leukemia…We…tested…other NSAIDs, including acetaminophen and indomethacin…but did not detect any inhibitory activity…salicylate may be useful for treating inflammation, diabetes, neurodegenerative disease, and other pathologies…”

-At moments like this it can almost seem a little more appropriate – rather than saying ‘f%#k cancer’ – to say f&$k the cancer industry, and all of the related industries which have been part of the process of muddying the waters surrounding the true causes of – as well as the really effective approaches to protecting against and treating – cancer, all in the name of power and greed.
+At moments like this it seems more appropriate – rather than saying ‘f%#k cancer’ – to say ‘f&$k the cancer industry’, and all the related organizations and industries which have helped muddy the waters surrounding the true causes of (and really effective approaches to protecting against or even treating) cancer, in the name of greed and power.

 “The present meta-analysis, which involves approximately 300,000 participants from 16 studies, has confirmed the antineoplastic effects of NSAIDs in multi-cancer metastasis…aspirin was the most predominant NSAID given to patients.”

-You see, if everything can cause cancer, and nothing can really cure cancer, then it becomes easier to sell things which do cause cancer as well as other things which can’t really cure cancer, whilst at the same time avoiding competition from the sale of things that don’t cause cancer and other things which actually really do cure cancer.
+You see, if everything can cause cancer, and nothing can cure cancer, it becomes easier to get away with selling things that actually cause cancer, and things that really can’t cure cancer, whilst at the same time avoiding competition from the things that actually don’t cause cancer and things that really do cure cancer.
 Was that clear?

 See More Here